 A solo road trip is a special experience.
+It's an adventure.

-For thoughts on why a solo road trip is not only doable but a great idea read on.
+For thoughts on why a solo road trip is not only doable but a great idea, read on.

-Yes You Can Take a Solo Road Trip
+Can You Take a Solo Road Trip?

 Some people consider a solo road trip to be among the more adventurous forms of solo travel.
 People tell me they're nervous about taking a road trip alone.
 But I suspect that just about anyone can do it because:

-You can road trip according to your comfort zone.
+- You can road trip according to your comfort zone.
 You don't have to start road tripping in India or Italy or any other place where the traffic tends to be frenetic.
-Get used to taking a road trip alone in places where the traffic rules are the same as at home.
+Take a short trip close to home and get more ambitious as your confidence grows.

 All that's left is for you to go and realize how incredibly capable you really are on a solo road trip.